-AMUN website: When using the Internet, a great starting point is AMUN's website, which includes links to these and many other UN-related sites.
-This website is updated with UN links as they become available and includes a great deal of background information to assist in your preparations for a conference.
+AMUN website: When using the Internet, a great starting point is AMUN's website, which includes links to these and many other United Nations-related sites.
+This website is updated with United Nations links as they become available and includes a great deal of background information to assist in your preparations for Conference.
 AMUN's website can be reached at www.amun.org.